 · Closed toe shoes should be worn when in track and pit areas

-· Pets/Animals should not be allowed in track area
+· Pets/Animals are not allowed in track area

-· It is the responsibility of club members to clean up after themselves and guests using provided receptacles
+· It is the responsibility of club members to clean up after themselves and guests you bring it you take it.

 · Nitro fuel must be stored and disposed of in approved containers